fananimi/pyzk/README.md

 If you have another version tested and it worked, please inform me to update this list!

+# Related Project

+* [zkcluster](https://github.com/kurenai-ryu/zkcluster/ "zkcluster project") is a django apps to manage multiple fingerprint devices.
+(Initial support form the [original project](https://github.com/fananimi/zkcluster/))

 # Related Project (TODO: check compatibility with this fork)

-* [zkcluster](https://github.com/fananimi/zkcluster/ "zkcluster project") is a django apps to manage multiple fingerprint devices.

 * [Driji](https://github.com/fananimi/driji/ "Driji project") is an attendance apps based fingerprint for school